CankayaUniversity/ceng-407-408-2022-2023-Drowsy-Driver-Detection-System/README.md

 - Open the web app in your browser.
-- Click on the "Start" button to begin the detection process.
+- Click on the "Login" button to begin the detection process.
-- Allow access to your camera when prompted.
+- Allow access to your camera.
 - Make sure your face is clearly visible in the camera's view and positioned appropriately.
 - Start driving.